Table of Content

 According to the relevant provisions of the Income Tax Act, 1961, there are no tax implications on a bonus issue for shareholders in a particular financial year.
 This means that you don’t have to pay taxes for receiving the bonus shares.
 However, the gains made by trading in the additional shares are categorised as capital gains and taxed accordingly.

 A company can issue bonus shares to its shareholders to distribute its accumulated earnings.
-Not only does bonus issues strengthen a company’s equity base, but they also increase retail participation in its shares.
+Not only do bonus issues strengthen a company’s equity base, but they also increase retail participation in its shares.
 As an investor, you stand to gain if the company announces a bonus issue.
 Before starting to invest in company shares, you must mandatorily have a Demat Account.
-Opening a Demat Account with a trusted financial partner like IIFL can provide access to a slew of benefits, like free AMC charges, seamless trading platforms and consolidated market research reports.
+Opening a Demat Account with a trusted financial partner like IIFL Capital Services Limited can provide access to a slew of benefits, like free AMC charges, seamless trading platforms and consolidated market research reports.

 IIFL Customer Care Number